 If you have started a new diabetes medication, your doctor may wish to see you more regularly to check your blood glucose levels and ask about any side effects or problems you might be having so they can decide whether your dose needs to be changed or whether to consider a different class of medication.

-The approach to managing diabetes and the use of medications is different for everyone, so let your diabetes health professionals help you work out what kind of treatment is best for you.
+The approach to managing diabetes is different for everyone, so let your diabetes health professionals help you work out what kind of treatment is best for you.

 Your pharmacist can also help you with information and advice about the medication you have been prescribed.